Music artists from Jaipur get candid on World Music Day

 Talking about her experience in the music industry, Rajnigandha adds: “It took a long time for me to realise that the music industry is more about marketing than pure music.
 Just being good at singing is not enough to make your mark.
 People need to have an angle, a story and a concept.
 I wish that this could change.”

 For those who want to take up music as a career, Rajnigandha suggests having a stable career that pays you well.
 “Very few musicians make big money so do not be fooled by the success of some famous people.
 It’s very rare.
 In fact, it’s easier to get an MBA and a well paying job.
 You can always sing while still working.
+Additionally, consider earning through investments, which can provide a more stable financial foundation.
+For example, learning How to Trade Gold Online UK can be a lucrative side venture while you focus on your music career.
 Leave your main job only when your music lets you earn more than that job.
 I have followed this and I’m very happy with my career decisions”, she opines.

 STOP TREATING MUSIC AS CONTENT: DIVYANSH KACHOLIA